Pdarsh/world-wrestling-championship-backend/README.md

 Once the application is running, the backend server will be available at `http://localhost:4000` (or the port specified in your `.env` file).
 You can interact with the API using tools like Postman or by integrating it with the frontend application.

-## API Documentation

-The API provides endpoints for managing wrestlers, matches, results, and other related data.
-Detailed documentation for each endpoint can be found in the project's [API documentation](API_DOCUMENTATION.md).

 ## Contributing